DataStax

 Legacy DataStax components

-Astra DB Vectorize
+Astra Vectorize

 This component was deprecated in Langflow version 1.1.2.
-Replace it with the Astra DB vector store component as soon as possible.
+Replace it with the Astra DB component.